 The undergraduate courses in this subject are generally of a duration between 3-4 years.
 Here are some of the specialisations that you can choose from:

 A master’s degree in development economics can vary between 1 to 2 years depending on the institution of study.
-A range of different specialisations are available for you, which include the following:
+A range of different specialisations is available for you, which include the following:

 Many students go on to pursue their research in this subject by opting for a PhD.
 Here are some of the specialisations you can opt for at the doctoral level in development economics: